andiappan-ar/Sitecore.DemoBank/Src/MAUI/README.md

 ## Setup
 #### Pre-requisite
-* Sitecore XP with Headless service compatability
+* Setup your Sitecore XP with Headless service compatability.
-* JSS/Headless service
+* Please follow and setup JSS/Headless service
-* .Net core MVC rendering host application
+* Please follow and setup .Net core MVC rendering host application

 #### Serialization
 Use TDS project to serialize sample content items, template, rendering, and placeholder.

 #### Appsetting.json
-Setup APIKEY & URL's
+Setup APIKEY & URL's the appsettings.json in the solution.

+#### Ready to run !
+If your setup complete , you can run MAUI app!!

 ## App modules
 This sample app contains common components and all sample fields rendering.
 Get more technical details in respective source modules.

 | Feature  | Description | Status |
 | ------------- | ------------- | ------------- |